Hiwonder-docs/LanderPi/source/docs/10_MoveIt_&_Gazebo_Simulation.md

 **(3) Joint**

 In a URDF model, joints are defined using the `joint` tag.
-They describe the kinematic and dynamic properties of the robot’s joints, as well as constraints on motion such as position and velocity limits.
+They describe the kinematic and dynamic properties of the robot's joints, as well as constraints on motion such as position and velocity limits.
 According to the type of motion, joints in a URDF model can be categorized into six types:

 | **Type and Explanation**                                     |  **Tag**   |
 | ------------------------------------------------------------ | :--------: |